MicrosoftDocs/well-architected/well-architected/scalability/design-scale.md

 Use the [Performance efficiency checklist](performance-efficiency.md) to review your design from a scalability standpoint.
 For more information about how to determine the upper and maximum limits of an application's capacity, see [Performance testing](performance-test.md).

 In the cloud, the ability to take advantage of scalability depends on your infrastructure and services.
 Platforms like Kubernetes were built with scaling in mind.
 VMs might not scale as easily, although scale operations are possible.
 With VMs, you might want to plan ahead to avoid scaling infrastructure in the future.
-Another option is to select a different platform such as Azure Virtual Machine Scale Sets.
+Another option is to select a different platform such as virtual machine scale sets.

 Planning for growth starts with understanding your current workloads, which can help you anticipate scaling needs based on predictive usage scenarios.
 An example of a predictive usage scenario is an e-commerce site that recognizes that its infrastructure should scale appropriately for an expected high volume of holiday traffic.

-With scalable platforms, you can predict the current average and peak times for your workload and manage this prediction with payment plans.
-You pay either per minute or per hour depending on the service.

 Carry out load tests and stress tests to determine the necessary infrastructure to support predicted spikes in workloads.
 A good plan includes incorporating a buffer to accommodate random spikes.
+With scalable platforms, you can predict the current average and peak times for your workload and manage this prediction with payment plans.
+You pay either per minute or per hour, depending on the service.

 Another critical component of planning for scale is to make sure the region that host your application supports the necessary capacity to accommodate the load increase.
 If you use a multiregion architecture, make sure the secondary regions can also support the increase.

 A region might offer a product, but might not have the necessary SKUs to support the predicted load increase, so you need to verify capacity.
 To verify your regions and available SKUs, first select the product and regions in [Products available by region](https://azure.microsoft.com/explore/global-infrastructure/products-by-region).
 Then, use the Azure portal to check the SKUs that are available.

 [ ![Screenshot of the Azure.com Products available by region page.](../_images/design-scale-1a.png)](../_images/design-scale-1a.png#lightbox)

 ### Determine scale units

 For each resource, know the upper scaling limits, and use [sharding](/azure/azure-sql/database/elastic-scale-introduction#sharding) or decomposition if you need to go beyond those limits.
-Design the application so that it's easily scaled by adding one or more scale units, such as by using the [deployment stamps pattern](/azure/architecture/patterns/deployment-stamp).
+Design the application so that it's easily scaled by adding one or more scale units, such as by using the [deployment stamps](/azure/architecture/patterns/deployment-stamp) pattern.

 Use built-in scaling features or tools to understand which resources need to scale concurrently with other resources.
 Then use well-defined sets of resources to determine the scale units for the system.
 For example, adding *X* number of front-end VMs might require *Y* number of extra queues and *Z* number of storage accounts to handle the extra workload.
 So a scale unit could consist of *X* VM instances, *Y* queues, and *Z* storage accounts.